JuanDavidBotero/IE_MBD_2019/README.md

 a) The first one are queries written on Hive to extract and analyze data from tweets (using Twitter API).
 b) The second was a report on how Map reduce could be used to extract twitter data.

+Kaggle:
+Python and R codes for Kaggle and other Data Science Competitions.

+City Bikes Demand (2nd place): Forecasting bike sharing demand RMSLE 0.22794.
+House Prices (10th place): Advanced Regression Techniques competition.
+Final score of 0.12788.
+Pump it Pump: Advanced Modelling (Random Forest) for the Pump it up challenge on Driven Data.
+Final score of 0.79.

 Machine Learning:
 Contains three sections: